Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Buffalo 1/23/2022

 - With 23 targets in the red zone this season, Hill has been on the receiving end of 22.8% of his team's 101 red zone pass attempts.

-- The Chiefs, who rank fourth in the NFL in points scored, have attempted a pass 61.0% of the time while opting for the ground attack 39.0% of the time.
+- The Chiefs, who rank fourth in the NFL in points scored, have dropped back to pass 61.0% of the time while running the football 39.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Bills.